 People often assume that "natural" products cause no harm.
 However, all supplements may have potentially harmful side effects, and supplements can also interact with medications you're taking for other medical conditions.
 Always review what you're taking with your doctor.

-Dietary supplements commonly used for menopause symptoms include:
+Dietary supplements commonly considered for menopause symptoms include:

 Plant estrogens.
 Asian women, who consume soy regularly, are less likely to report hot flashes and other menopausal symptoms than are women in other parts of the world.
 One reason might be related to the estrogen-like compounds in soy.

-However, studies have generally found little or no benefit with soy, although research is ongoing to determine whether specific components of soy, such as genistein, help hot flashes.
+However, studies have generally found little or no benefit with plant estrogens, although research is ongoing to determine whether specific components of soy, such as genistein, help hot flashes.

 - Black cohosh.
 Black cohosh has been popular among many women with menopausal symptoms.
 Studies of black cohosh's effectiveness have had mixed results, and the supplement might be harmful to the liver in rare circumstances.